GewelsJI/VPS/docs/DATA_PREPARATION.md

 We first introduce a high-quality per-frame annotated VPS dataset, named SUN-SEG, which includes 158,690 frames elected from the famous [SUN dataset](http://amed8k.sundatabase.org).
 We extend the labels with diverse types, i.e., object mask, boundary, scribble, and polygon.

-## Step-1: Request
+## Step-1: Request and Download

 We could not distribute the video data in SUN-SEG due to the strict license issue of SUN.

 - Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
 Thank you for your understanding!
-- xxxx google drive link

-## Step-2: Download

-After request and download the SUN dataset, you first unzip it via `aaa` and move the positive images by cases to `./data/SUN/`.
+After request and download the SUN dataset, you first unzip it via

+        cd ./data/
+        unzip sundatabase_positive_part1.zip
+        unzip sundatabase_positive_part2.zip
+        mkdir SUN
+        mv sundatabase_positive_part1/case* SUN
+        mv sundatabase_positive_part2/case* SUN

+    and move the positive images by cases to `./data/SUN/`.
+The file structure will be the same as below:

+- As for SUN-SEG dataset, please download the dataset on [Google Drive]() and put it in `./data/` which is ready for re-organization.

+        cd ./data/
+        wget OUR_DATAURL --http-user=OUR_USERNAME  --http-passwd=OUR_PASSWORD
+        unzip SUN-SEG.zip

 The file structure will be the same as below:

 ```
 ├──data